Sundararaman28/BasicBot/README.md

 # Basic Chatbot Project

 This project is a basic chatbot built using `pydantic-ai` and `groq`.
 The chatbot includes session-based memory and a system prompt.
+It also has two tools, websearch and rolldie.

 ## Project Structure